travis-ci/osx-image-bootstrap/README.markdown

 0. Check in Spotlight that indexing isn't running (wait until it's finished if it is).
 0. Power off the VM and save this as a new "vanilla image".
+0. Be sure to remove the ISO from the drive (or better yet, the optical drive from the machine.)

 ## Creating a base box